Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security.md

 ---
 # Features - Security

 - `add-password`: This feature allows users to secure their PDFs by adding a password.
+This feature also encrypts the PDF

 - `remove-password`: With this feature, users can remove the password from a secured PDF.